THE WHEATON INTERNET TELESCOPE AT GROVE CREEK

 3 - The Sydney Web Server

-The Weather Station and Cloud Sensor - Protecting the Remote Observatories:
+The Weather Station and Cloud Sensor - Protecting the Observatories:

 The wireless Weather Station showing sensors (Cloud Sensor at top) and receiver system.

-We use the Oregon Scientific, model WMR918, wireless professional weather station (shown above) to safeguard the remote observatories.
+We use the Oregon Scientific, model WMR-968, wireless weather station (shown above) to safeguard the remote observatories.
 The Boltwood Cloud Sensor is the white angled tube, shown on top of the weather mast.
 The weather station also provides the Trunkey Creek area with helpful online weather information and detailed historic data.
-For this, we use the FreeWX Weather Software written by Andy Keir, which reads the data from the serial port on the weather station to display useful weather data in a graphical form as well as uploading the data via FTP, to our Online Weather Web Page.
+For this, we use FreeWX weather software which reads the data from the serial port on the weather station to display useful weather data in a graphical form as well as uploading the data via FTP, to our online weather web page written by Greg Ford.

 The "Sydney Web Server" is where all the magic comes together!
-It receives the raw data from the "Telescope Control Computer" via our broadband satellite internet connection at the Observatory.
-The facility is very remote and ADSL is not available.
-It enables account holders to login and operated the telescope to take CCD images via the Internet, just using a simple web browser!
-This is a break-through in remote telescope operation, as other remote controlled telescope operations require users to have detailed knowledge of both telescope pointing control software and CCD Camera imaging software.
+It receives the raw data from the "Telescope Control Computer" from the internet, sent by a Telstra 3G Wireless broadband connection at the Observatory.
+It enables account holders to login and operate the telescope to take CCD images via the Internet, just using a simple web browser!
+At the time, this was a break-through in remote telescope operation, as other remote controlled telescope operations require users to have detailed knowledge of both telescope pointing control software and CCD Camera imaging software.
 However, with the Wheaton Telescope, no special software is required at all!
-The web user interface is extremely user friendly and very powerful, containing a huge database of catalogued objects and compatible with any internet browser software.
+The web user interface is extremely user friendly and very powerful, containing a huge database of catalogued objects and compatible with any internet browser.

 In summary, the Wheaton Telescope at Grove Creek is totally unique in its operation.
 Powerful, sophisticated, fully self-protected but still easy to use - from the novice to the professional astronomer.
 Users just enter their desired object from millions of objects and the image will be taken for them - always landing right in the middle of the CCD field of view.
 Or, the server can suggest a large number of interesting objects to the student to study.
-This is not just taking "pretty pictures" - many important research programs have been conducted with the Wheaton Telescope, including the search for Gamma Ray Burst Stars and the search for near earth orbit crossing asteroids - along with many other important astronomical projects.
+Many important research programs have been conducted with the Wheaton Telescope, including the search for Gamma Ray Burst Stars and the search for near earth orbit crossing asteroids.

 CURRENT RESEARCH PROJECTS CONDUCTED